 7-23-79

-The green/white no label title has digital interference during the last half of Hot Dog, lasting through the first minute of Rain Song.
+The no label title with dark green/white artwork has digital interference during the last half of Hot Dog, lasting through the first minute of Rain Song.
+It is is missing the last two seconds of Kashmir and has the audio overlay stating "Rock Studios ACS" after the show.

-Wendy's title has some extra tape of the audience after two cuts.
-It could be possibly sourced from a second source.
-Other than that, it's very similar to TDOLZ and EV's second version.
+Wendy's 2014 title has some extra tape of the audience after two cuts.
+It's very similar to TDOLZ and EV's second version.

 The 2016 no label title is similar to the more modern titles, but doesn't have the extra tape mentioned on Wendy.
 It's strictly one source.